-If you follow our information in this publication and it turns out to be incorrect, or it is misleading and you make a mistake as a result, we must still apply the law correctly.
-If that means you owe us money, we must ask you to pay it but we will not charge you a penalty.
+If you follow our information in this publication and it is either misleading or incorrect, and you make a mistake as a result, we must still apply the law correctly.
+If that means you owe us money, you must to pay it but we will not charge you a penalty.
 Also, if you acted reasonably and in good faith we will not charge you interest.
+If correcting the mistake means we owe you money, we will pay it and pay you any interest you are entitled to.